wafibismail/exploring-cpp/README.md

 - bounds-checking: testing whether an index is valid
 - on declaration of primitive variables (without explicit initialization), the memory used to hold the variables still holds the value it has before the declaration
 - on declaration of classes, the case is different due to constructors being invoked, which leads to initializations.
+- associative arrays: arrays implemented using maps as their underlying representation
+- range-based for loops can be used in conjunction with Vector, Grid, Map, Set, Lexicon but NOT Stack nor Queue (as unrestricted access to these structures would violate the "*only one element visible at one time*" principle)
+- several advantages of Abstract Data Types over primitive types:
+  - simplicity
+  - flexibility
+  - security